NYS Franchise Tax S Corp: Everything You Need to Know

 When a partnership is conducting its business, employs some type of capital, owns or leases its property, or maintains an office within the state, this means it and any of its partners will be liable for NYS franchise S-corp tax.

 If you need help with understanding the NYS franchise tax corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.